geniusyield/market-maker/README.md

 - `PAYMENT_SIGNING_KEY`: The payment signing key to be used.
 Please see the [signing key generator](https://github.com/geniusyield/signing-key-generator) for details.
 - `COLLATERAL_UTXO`: A suitable UTxO with 5 ADA to be used as colletaral UTxO.

+The configuration values used for these environment variables in the example above are just placeholders.
+These must be replaced by your own configuration values.
+A MAINNET Maestro API key is needed, a payment signing key must be generated and a collateral UTxO must be provided after sending funds to the address controlled by the payment signing key.

 > [!WARNING]
 > Please make sure to adapt the `MARKET_MAKER_CONFIG` configuration according to your needs!
+Please see the docker-compose.yml file for details.

 ## Running the market maker bot: Building from source